kaleeemjanmods/TOHID-KHAN/README.md

 ## ⚠️ Disclaimer

 *TOHID KHAN Bot is not affiliated with WhatsApp Inc. Misusing the bot could result in a temporary or permanent WhatsApp ban.
-Globaltechinfo is not responsible for any bans or restrictions that may occur.*
+Mr Tohid is not responsible for any bans or restrictions that may occur.*

 ---